What to learn from a few visible transitions' statistics?: Proof of Eq.

 \section{Proof of Eq.~\eqref{theorem}}

 We now prove Eq.~\eqref{theorem} in the Main Text as follows.
-We map the inter-transition time problem into a first-passage time by introducing auxiliary absorbing states for each transition in \(\mathcal{L}\).
-This procedure is inspired by recent work on first-passage times between states in a Markov chain~\cite{sekimoto2021derivation}, and is also similar to the manipulation of networks to obtain current statistics by creating copies of some states introduced by Hill~\cite{hill1988interrelations, sahoo2013backtracking}.
+We map the {``first-transition time''} problem into a first-passage time {problem} by introducing auxiliary absorbing states for each transition in \(\mathcal{L}\).
+This procedure is inspired by recent work on first-passage times between states in a Markov chain~\cite{sekimoto2021derivation}, and is also similar to the manipulation of networks to obtain current statistics by creating copies of some states introduced by Hill~\cite{hill1988interrelations, sahoo2013backtracking}. {We use the fact that the survival probability density of a process described by stochastic matrix \(\mathbf{W}\) and starting in state \(i\) does not reach state \(j\) by time $t$ is given by~\cite{redner2001guide, sekimoto2021derivation}